LearnWithTwoHeads/devops/07-cicd/2-initializing-github-actions-and-ci.md

 <img src="../static/images/github-actions-initialize.png" width="90%" height="30%" />

-If you notice the section where it says `All checks have passed`. there was a CI workflow that ran!
+If you notice the section where it says `All checks have passed`. there was a CI workflow that ran and passed!

 That workflow has the same name we have given to the YAML file that specified the workflow + job.

+**Step 5:** Merge the Pull Request

+Now that the checks have passed you can now merge in the Pull Request!